syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/022_XML_parser/README.md

 complete message to be parsed.
 The entry should contain the entire XML document.

-**NOTE:** If your log messages are entirely in .xml format, make sure to disable any message parsing on the source side by including the flags(\"no-parse\") option in your source statement.
+If your log messages are entirely in .xml format, make sure to disable any message parsing on the source side by including the flags(\"no-parse\") option in your source statement.
 This will put the entire log message in the ${MESSAGE} macro, which is the field that the